ahbucknell/ahbucknell.github.io/index.md

 Transposons are mobile genetic elements that can 'jump' throughout the genome of an organism.
 This process occurs through either a 'copy-and-paste' or 'cut-and-paste' mechanism.
 Typically transposons offer litte benefit to the host organism, instead often disrupting other genes and causing genomic instability.
 One exception to the deleterious nature of transposons are the *Starship* transposons. *Starships* often provide a fitness benefit to the host organism, are often significantly larger, and use a unique method for the 'cut-and-paste' process.

 [Click here](masters) to learn more about my Master's research on the *Starship* transposon, *Sanctuary*.

 ---

+### Software
+I'm a hobbyist programmer with mixed experience in Julia, Python, R, and Bash.
+- [AlphaFoldMetrics.jl](https://github.com/ahbucknell/AlphaFoldMetrics.jl) – a simple package to generate AlphaFold metadata plots quickly and consistently.

+---